Justifiers RPG

 Justifiers RPG is a science fiction space adventure role-playing game published by StarChilde in 1988.

 Description

 In Justifiers RPG, players take the role of "Beta Class" Humanoid Constructs, player characters who are part human, part animal.
 The characters are owned by a corporation, and must earn enough money to buy their freedom by going on space exploration missions.

 When constructing the character, players can choose from 28 humanoid animal types, including bats, albatrosses, gila monsters, and rhinos.
 The game features a skill-based system in which character class dictates what skills a character has.
 Skill resolution is by the simple percentage-roll method; combat is likewise fairly streamlined.
 There are rules for psionic powers, cybernetic implants, weapons, and spaceships.

 The game includes an introductory scenario.

 Publication history

-Justifiers RPG was designed by Gideon, with Blaine Pardoe, and published by StarChilde in 1988 as a 128-page book.
+Justifiers RPG was designed by Gideon, with Blaine Pardoe, and published by StarChilde in 1988 as a 128-page book with art by Gideon.
 Several sourcebooks and a second edition of the core rulebook followed.